William Davenant

 Sir William Davenant (baptised 3 March 1606 – 7 April 1668), also spelled D'Avenant, was an English poet and playwright.
 Along with Thomas Killigrew, Davenant was one of the rare figures in English Renaissance theatre whose career spanned both the Caroline and Restoration eras and who was active both before and after the English Civil War and during the Interregnum.

+Davenant was reportedly a godson of fellow playwright William Shakespeare, and he wrote a memorial ode for his godfather when he was only 12-years-old.
+Later in life, he was rumored to be Shakespeare's illegitimate son.
+In 1638, Davenant replaced Ben Jonson as the new Poet Laureate.
+Davenant was a Royalist in the English Civil War and was sentenced to death by the Parliamentarians in 1650.
+His life was reportedly spared by the intervention of a fellow writer, John Milton.

 Biography

 Early life

 Davenant is believed to have been born in late February, 1606 in Oxford, the son of Jane Shepherd Davenant and John Davenant, proprietor of the Crown Tavern (or Crown Inn) and Mayor of Oxford.
 He was baptised on 3 March, his godfather sometimes being said to have been William Shakespeare, who, according to John Aubrey, had stayed frequently at the Crown during his travels between London and Stratford-upon-Avon.
 It was even rumoured that he was the Bard's biological son as well.
 This story was recorded by Aubrey from a comment attributed to Davenant by Samuel Butler:

 It has been suggested that Davenant simply meant that he saw himself as a literary son of Shakespeare, in the same way that followers of Ben Jonson called themselves the "Sons of Ben".
 However, according to Samuel Schoenbaum, since Aubrey's comment was unpublished, the existence of some other sources saying the same thing suggests that the story that "Sir William was more than Shakespeare's mere poetical offspring was common in Davenant's lifetime."
 In 1618, after Shakespeare's death, the 12-year-old Davenant wrote an ode "In Remembrance of Master Shakespeare".

 He attended Lincoln College, Oxford, for a while in about 1620, but left before gaining any degree, becoming a page to the Duchess of Richmond.
 In London in 1630, he contracted a venereal disease, and was given a syphilis treatment by Thomas Cademan.
 As a convalescent, he left for the country in 1632 for a time.
 The syphilis severely disfigured his nose, resulting in damage that is discreetly depicted in John Greenhill's portrait.
 His ruined nose was the subject of much ribald comment by his enemies.